ttew-bu/recipe-utils/README.md

     - If you found a recipe, the response will indicate that (likewise, you will get an error here if not)
     <img src="screenshots/success.png">

-    - Click the download button (or copy to clipboard) for a formatted JSON file of the recipe, you'll get content like this
+    - Click the download button (or copy to clipboard) for a formatted .txt file of the recipe, you'll get content like this
     <img src="screenshots/output.png">

-### Future Work
-- The intent is to publish the extension on the Chrome store and have that run against the back end in Heroku allowing for anyone to use this
-- The addition of user management and persistent storage of recipes are future considerations as well (i.e. build your own library of snips)